kavinraju/Trivia-App/README.md

 ```bash
 create database trivia;
 ```
-Run the following commands from [`./backend/`](./backend/README.md) directory to run the Migration Script to create the required tables:
+Run the following commands from [`./backend`](./backend/README.md) directory to run the Migration Script to create the required tables:
 ```bash
 python -m flask db init
 python -m flask db migrate
 python -m flask db upgrade
 ```
-By default,the backend will run on localhost:5000
+By default, the backend will run on localhost:5000

 ### Frontend

-The [`./frontend/`](./frontend/README.md) directory contains a complete React frontend to consume the data from the Flask server and from the same directory, run the following commands to start the client:
+The [`./frontend`](./frontend/README.md) directory contains the complete React frontend to consume the data from the Flask server and from the same directory, run the following commands to start the client:
 ```bash
 npm install // only once to install dependencies
 npm start
 ```
-By default,the frontend will run on localhost:3000
+By default, the frontend will run on localhost:3000

 ### Tests

-In order to run test navigate to the [`./backend/`](./backend/README.md) directory and run the following commands.<br>
+In order to run test, navigate to the [`./backend`](./backend/README.md) directory and, run the following commands.<br>
 <b>For Linux:</b>
 ```bash
 dropdb trivia_test